 - Obtain a disciplinary foundation that prepares them for careers in both traditional and emerging design fields

-Graduates from the Program in Environmental Design are uniquely qualified to confront the significant environmental challenges that lie ahead.
-Students build on their majors to become adept at complex problem solving, analytical thinking, and leadership through coursework in theory, history, ecological impact, materials and methods and systems thinking.
+Graduates from the Program in Environmental Design are uniquely qualified to confront significant environmental challenges.
+Students become adept at complex problem solving, analytical thinking, and leadership through coursework in theory, history, ecological impact, materials and methods and systems thinking.
 Students enroll in studios, lectures and seminars taught by faculty with both academic and professional expertise.
 Students employ state-of-the-art educational technology, including computing tools, fabrication equipment and advanced media.

-The program’s cross-disciplinary collaborations with colleagues in closely-affiliated CU programs enhances the curriculum and research within ENVD.
 Sharing in the diverse resources of Boulder campus—from natural sciences, social sciences, humanities, arts and technology fields—the ENVD program offers an educational opportunity like no other.
+The program’s cross-disciplinary collaborations with colleagues in closely affiliated CU programs enhance the curriculum and research within ENVD.

 Preparing for a Professional Career

-The program prepares preprofessional undergraduate students for entry directly into the design profession or to enter professional graduate study in the design professions.
-As with other four-year preprofessional degrees, such as the bachelor of science or bachelor of arts in architecture, the BEnvD prepares students for study in a master of architecture (MArch), master of landscape architecture (MLA), master of urban design (MUD) or master of urban and regional planning (MURP) degree program, or Master of Fine Arts (MFA) in design or industrial design.
+The program prepares undergraduate students for entry directly into the design profession or to enter graduate study in the design professions.
+As with other four-year degrees, such as the Bachelor of Science or Bachelor of Arts in Architecture, the BEnvD prepares students for study in a Master of Architecture (MArch), Master of Landscape Architecture (MLA), Master of Urban Design (MUD) or Master of Urban and Regional Planning (MURP) degree program, or Master of Fine Arts (MFA) in design or Master of Industrial Design (MID).

-It is common for bachelor's of environmental design graduates to receive advanced standing for the work they have done in our program, which allows them to complete a graduate degree at other design schools in a shorter time.
+It is common for Bachelor of Environmental Design graduates to receive advanced standing for the work they have done in our program, which allows them to complete a graduate degree at other design schools in a shorter time.

-The program prepares preprofessional undergraduate students for professional graduate study in landscape architecture.
-To obtain a license, landscape architects should have an advanced degree and work experience, and pass the national examination.
+The program prepares undergraduate students for graduate study in landscape architecture or to enter the professional field as a designer.
 In the United States, licensing is overseen both at the state level and nationally by the Council of Landscape Architectural Registration Boards (CLARB).
 Accreditation of educational programs is voluntary.
 The Landscape Architectural Accreditation Board (LAAB) evaluates programs and provides an assessment.
-Advanced standing for graduate study is evaluated on a case-by-case basis, according to the standards of each graduate program as demonstrated by and in accordance with a student's prior academic accomplishments in the application, portfolio, and the transcript.
+Advanced standing for graduate study is evaluated on a case-by-case basis, according to the standards of each graduate program as demonstrated by and in accordance with a student's prior academic accomplishments in the application, portfolio and the transcript.

 Facilities for the program are provided in the Environmental Design Building and at the Center for Innovation and Creativity (CINC) facility.